How to Create a Budget for Your Small Business: A Step-by-Step Guide

 Why You Need a Business Budget

-Bottom line: A budget gives you control and confidence.
+Bottom line: A well-crafted budget empowers you with control and confidence over your business finances.

 Step 1: Estimate Your Monthly Revenue